 It’s a minor mistake in the grand scheme of things, but it means something is off the whole time you’re eating.

-In terms on plot, this was pretty straightforward.
+In terms of plot, this was pretty straightforward.
 Which most people will not care about, but I’m a picky bitch.

-The case DI Harte and her people are working on has no real surprises, or mid-point escalations and obstacles.
-It’s just A to Z, progress along as you would expect.
-Then they’ve caught the guy and wrapped it all up in a nice bow.
+The case DI Harte and her team are working on has no real surprises or mid-point escalations and obstacles.
+It’s just A to Z, progressing along as you would expect, pretty uneventfully.
+Then they’ve caught the bad guy and it’s wrapped it all up.
 I get that in real life, that’s usually how it works.
-I’ve watched enough The First 48 to understand reality.
+Real detectives are not typically facing dangerous twists and turns.
+I’ve watched enough The First 48 to understand reality, edited as it may be.
 But I’m not reading these books to be in reality, I’m reading them to escape it.
 To feel some heightened emotions, to tap into my empathy and outrage and gross-out factor.
-These crimes should be dialed up to 11.
+The crimes and events should be dialled up to eleven.
 They should take you on a ride.
 An evil fucking ride.

-That kind of tension is missing, the pulse-accelerating feeling as you get as you move through a story that is hitting the gas on suspense and thrills.
-See: Meg Gardiner.
+That kind of tension is missing – the pulse-accelerating feeling you get as you move through a story that is hitting the gas on suspense and thrills.
+Read: Meg Gardiner.

 I guess you could say this was very British.

-Perhaps Kovach was looking to create something that was more subtle in its realness, and had more emphasis on the personal side of DI Harte.
-And I need to say, I’m all about the personal aspect of a character taking, basically, equal time in a crime fiction novel as long as it’s interesting.
+Perhaps the author was looking to create something that was serious about its realness and had more emphasis on the personal side of DI Harte.
+And that’s fine – I’m all about the personal aspect of a character taking equal time in a crime fiction novel as long as it’s interesting.
 I want to know the characters, especially in a series.
 What drives them?
 Why do they feel compelled to do this job?
 How are their relationships affected?
-Give me that depth!
-Those elements come down to much more than just hair colour (even though that’s a nice picture to subtly paint, as well.)
+Give me that depth.
+Those elements come down to more than just hair colour (even though that’s a nice picture to subtly paint, as well.)

-Where this book really excels in my opinion, is in the main character of Gina Harte.
+So, where this book really excels in my opinion, is in the main character of Gina Harte.
 Kovach did an excellent job in crafting DI Harte as a full person.
-Her past, her relationship with her daughter, her dedication to the job.
+Her past, her relationship with her daughter, and her dedication to the job.
 I felt like I really understood where this character was coming from, even if I didn’t get a physical picture of her.

 I loved the juxtaposition that was created between Gina’s past and present.
 Her marriage to her former abusive asshole husband ended when he died after a fall down the stairs.
 Did she push him?
 Did she push him just a little, to be sure he was really falling?
 Did she just not attempt to save him?
 Is there a difference?

 She’s a cop who has dedicated her life to solving homicides and she’s not even sure if she committed one herself.
-THAT is brilliant plotting.
+That is fire plotting.

 But truthfully, without DI Harte being as strong in characterization as she was, this book would be a dud.
-The crime everything revolved around was too linear, too much of a flat liner on an vital signs monitor.
-But because of her, I’ll be back for the next one in the series.
+The crime that everything revolved around was too linear, uneventful and kind of boring.
+But because of Harte, I’ll be back for the next one in the series.